webmeshproj/webmesh/README.md

 Contributions are welcome and encouraged.
 Please see the [contributing](CONTRIBUTING.md) docs for more information.

+## Community

+Join me in the [webmesh](https://gophers.slack.com/archives/C05L44ZFG80) channel on the Gophers Slack.

 ## Special Thanks

 The developers of [rqlite](https://github.com/rqlite/rqlite) for inspiration on managing a distributed database.